Dare to Be Digital

 Dare to be Digital is a video games design competition targeted at university students and recent graduates, started by and held at Abertay University, Scotland since 2000.

 Teams (typically of 5 university undergraduates or fresh graduates) work together in a microcosm of a games development company at their home or within their home university to develop a prototype of a new video game.
 Teams have 9 weeks from the start of the competition to finish their game although it can be in production for up to a year prior to starting.

 The main objective is to help students gain real life working experience as a multi-disciplinary group.
 Mentoring support is provided by game industry professionals.
 The competition culminates at Dare Protoplay, an indie games festival in which the games made by Dare Contestants are the main event and can be voted on by the public.
 Entrants are provided free accommodation for the duration of Dare Protoplay by Abertay University.

 Entrance to the competition is based upon each team's ability and the nature of the game concept.
 This is measured against three criteria: creativity, market potential, and use of technology.
 Applications for Dare to be Digital are assessed by members of Dare to be Digital's "Developer Accord", consisting entirely of representatives from the games industry.
 These representatives will also interview the teams before making a decision on which teams will take part that year.

-These criteria are also used to decide the three winning teams, who go through to be nominated for the BAFTA Ones To Watch Award.
+These criteria are also used to decide the three winning teams, who go through to be nominated for the BAFTA Ones To Watch Award in association with Dare to Be Digital (or simply the BAFTA Ones to Watch) award.
 Additional awards are given by sponsors, such as Channel 4, Design in Action and Intel, as well as an audience and team choice awards based on public and team votes respectively.